In our Pipedrive vs Zoho comparison, we’ll be looking at two of the most popular platforms out there for CRM software.

 They also offer forecasting, based on the expected close date of deals and the probability of other deals, as well as other factors.
 This can enable you to shape your sales strategy, working on areas that need improvement or choosing to move in a new direction.

 Pipedrive has a free app.
 You can use this (with your subscription plan) to have access to your inbox, contacts, schedule, and pipelines on the go.
 It’s a clearly designed app with much of the same features as the desktop version and is pretty simple to use.

-Pipedrive has an app marketplace.
+Pipedrive has an app marketplace for various extension solution options.
 This allows you to install apps in a variety of categories, expanding the tools and features available to you.
 The categories include:

 - Accounting and Invoicing